Can Dogs Eat Watermelon? The Juicy Answer Pet Owners Need

 – Cut into small pieces – Cut the watermelon flesh into small, bite-sized cubes.
 Large chunks are a choking hazard for dogs.

-– Feed in moderation – Watermelon is safe for dogs but should be fed as an occasional treat.
-Too much can lead to diarrhea or upset stomach.
+– Feed in moderation – Watermelon is safe for dogs, but should be fed as an occasional treat.
+Too much can lead to diarrhea or an upset stomach.
 Limit watermelon to no more than 10% of your dog’s daily calories.

 – Supervise your dog – When first introducing watermelon, supervise your dog to make sure they are chewing properly.
 Don’t allow them to scarf it down too quickly.